 Before March 2022, the UK Government intends to introduce an elite points-based visa.
-The intention is for this visa to have a ’ scale-up’ stream, enabling those with a job offer from a recognised UK scale-up to qualify for a fast-track visa.
+The intention is for this visa to have a ’ scale-up’ stream.
+It will enable those with a job offer from a recognised UK scale-up to qualify for a fast-track visa.
 So, potentially this will be an unsponsored work route.

 Currently, for UK employers to invite a foreign worker, they’ll need to be fully registered with the UK and have a ‘Sponsor’ status.
 The registration process is long, complicated and laborious.
 The Sponsors have a long list of duties, which they can access via 3 appendices:

-Appendix A (20 pages): this tells you the documents you need to submit to support your sponsor licence application
+Appendix A clarifies which documents you need to submit to support your sponsor licence application.

 You’ll find a list of immigration offences the UKVI will take into account when considering your suitability to hold a sponsor licence at Appendix B (28 pages).

-Appendix D (13 pages): = this tells you about your record-keeping duties as a licensed sponsor.
+And finally, Appendix D (13 pages) explains your record-keeping duties as a licensed sponsor.